Find Grad Schools

 • Rental Agent

-In 2016, there was an estimated number of 458,200 jobs in the United States for Counter and Rental Clerk.
+In the United States, there were 458,200 jobs for Counter and Rental Clerk in 2016.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 25,000 new jobs for Counter and Rental Clerk by 2026.
-The BLS estimates 61,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 61,800 job openings in this field each year.

 undefined